Read This First

 Prompt 4: Is this notion of a decision illegitimately moving a credence independent of evidence relevant to Kierkegaard’s epistemology?

-The section turns on Leap of Faith, Subjectivity is Truth, and Against Objective Certainty.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Leap of Faith, Subjectivity is Truth, and Against Objective Certainty in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Leap of Faith distinct from Subjectivity is Truth.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Leap of Faith distinct from Subjectivity is Truth.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares leaps of faith.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.